ossjs/release/README.md

 The bottom line is: failed releases happen.
 The package registry may be down, your publishing credentials may be wrong, or the entire internet may just decide to take a hiccup.
 The tooling you use should acknowledge that and support you in those failure cases, not leave you on your own to do manual cleanup chores after the automated solution.

+## Opinionated behaviors

+- GitHub-only.
+This tool is primarily designed GitHub.
+- Release tags are in the format `v${version}` (i.e. `v1.2.3`).
+- Release commit is authored by `actions@github.com`.
+- No `CHANGELOG` updates.
+This tool generates automatic release notes from your commits and creates a new GitHub release with them.
+Use GitHub releases instead of changelogs.

 ## Install

 ```sh